 760 Somerset Street West is located 3 blocks west of Bronson, at the corner of Bell Street North.

-- Free parking on area streets on Sundays.
-The Serson Clarke Apartment Complex--which is attached to the west side of St. Luke's--has a parking garage, and there is free parking in it after 5:30 pm.
+- FREE GARAGE PARKING: The Serson Clarke Apartment Complex--which is attached to the west side of St. Luke's--has a parking garage, and there is free parking in it after 5:30 pm.
 The entrance to the garage is from Somerset Street, at the traffic light where Empress Street meets Somerset.
+There is also free parking on area streets on Sundays.

 TAKING THE BUS TO ST. LUKE’S: